MarcoStb1993/robot_statemachine/rsm_core/README.md

 * `joystick_topic`: The name of the joystick topic for messages from handling the joystick (default: "/joy")
 * `teleoperation_idle_timer`: Time in seconds without input from teleoperation that leads to a transition to **Idle State** (default: 0.5)
 * `waypoint_routines`: List of all plugins to be used as routines for waypoints (default: [])
-* `exploration_goal_tolerance`: Distance in all directions in meters that the robot's current position can differ from an exploration goal to still count it as reached (default: 0.05)

 *Note*: The default plugins mentioned above all exist in the [RSM additions package](../rsm_additions#rsm-additions).